[ return to Mayock homepage ] [ W&L home ] [ Romance Languages ]

 2001) A seminar focusing on images of the Other in Catalan

-novels (written in Castilian) of the late 1960's and early '70's.
+novels (written in Castilian) of the late

-The course will begin with a consideration of theories of the Other in life
+consideration of theories of the Other in life and literature and,

-Students will then read Unamuno's dramatic work El Otro in preparation
+read Unamuno's dramatic work El Otro in

-classes), Juan Goytisolo (culture), and Ana María Moix (psyche). |
+(culture), and Ana María Moix

 Spanish 396-02 |